magradze/Nextino/docs/04-tutorials/creating-a-custom-module.md

 # 🛠️ Creating a Custom Module

-This tutorial will guide you through the process of creating your own reusable, plug-and-play module for the Nextino framework.
-We will build a `ButtonModule` that demonstrates best practices for module structure and code organization, mirroring the clean, separated logic of the original Synapse Framework.
+This tutorial will guide you through creating your own reusable, plug-and-play module for the Nextino framework.
+We will build a `ButtonModule` that demonstrates best practices for module structure, code organization, and safe hardware access using the `ResourceManager`.

-By the end, you will have a self-contained module with its logic split into distinct, responsible files.
+By the end, you will have a self-contained module that can detect both **short** and **long presses** and broadcast them as separate events! 🚀

 ---